 Make sure you’re comfortable with your service provider and how they will treat your pet.
 Ask some questions in Q&A before selecting a transporter:

 1. Have you shipped pets before?
 Check their feedback to review shipping experience.
-Shipping live animals is different than other types of cargo.
+Shipping live animals is different from other types of cargo.
 It’s best to choose someone with past pet shipping experience.

 2. How often will you take my pet out for breaks?
 How do you safely remove a pet from their kennel?
 It’s very important that a pet is taken for bathroom breaks and fresh air.
 It’s also very important that your pet is secure when they are being removed from their kennel or the vehicle.
 Make sure your provider has a plan.